opctl/opctl/spec/README.md

 # Introduction

-opspec is a specification for defining, distributing, and controlling operations.
+opspec is a set of vendor & platform agnostic standards for defining, distributing, and controlling operations.

 ### Characteristics